re-data/re-data/README.md

 * number of nulls in columns over time
 * other checks specific to columns in data and their types

+*If you have DevOps experience, you can think of it as: prometheus, telegraf for data teams*

 ## Automatic dashboards

 Having metrics in one common format, makes it possible to create dashboards automatically, for all (or chosen) tables